nate-daba/CSC969H-Spring-2024-ndaba/critical_summary.md

 # Paper Summaries for CSC696H: Probabilistic Methods in Machine Learning

-This is a collection of summary notes for papers assigned as weekly readings from the course CSC696H: Probabilistic Methods in ML, taught by [Prof. Jason Pacheco](http://www.pachecoj.com/) in Spring 2024.
+This is a collection of critical summary notes for papers assigned as weekly readings from the course CSC696H: Probabilistic Methods in ML, taught by [Prof. Jason Pacheco](http://www.pachecoj.com/) in Spring 2024.
 The purpose of these summaries is to critically engage with the material, demonstrating an understanding and critique of the papers.

 ## Content